Marketing, Entrepreneurship, and Hospitality and Tourism

 MKT 440 Digital Marketing Analytics 3

 Students are introduced to the marketing analytics process with emphasis on analyzing digital marketing data.
-Students learn common performance metrics of digital marketing data and how to analyze digital data.
+Students learn common performance metrics of digital marketing data and the tools to analyze digital data.

 Prerequisites: MKT 320 and MKT 330.